 Jim was born and brought up in Zambia.
 Trained both in the UK and South Africa, he has also worked in Botswana, Malawi, Madagascar and Mozambique.
 He has a broad range of medical experience, with particular interests in tropical diseases and public health, developed while working as a doctor in Africa.
 Since returning to Scotland, he has worked in HIV palliative care, Infectious Diseases, Public Health and Occupational Medicine.

 Intrigued by the gulf that often exists between Western and African traditional medicine, Jim for some years pursued a parallel career interest in ethnobotany, (the study of traditional knowledge and uses of plants by local people).
 To this end he studied at the Botanics in Edinburgh and then set up a research, community development and conservation project in SW Madagascar, working with the elusive Mikea forest people and their healers.
 Since 1996, he has led and/or acted as expedition doctor to a range of expeditions and safaris to Belize, Madagascar, Mozambique, Tanzania and the Peruvian Amazon.

 Through his travels and expeditions, Jim has been privileged to explore some very remote corners of Africa, Madagascar and South America, seldom visited by outsiders.
 He has also been able to share his passion for travel with his wife and children.

-Jim also works as an occupational health physician and teaches on the Membership Diploma in Travel Medicine course at the Royal College of Physicians & Surgeons in Glasgow.
+Jim also works as an occupational health physician, and both teaches and examines for the Membership Diploma course at the Faculty of Travel Medicine at the Royal College of Physicians & Surgeons in Glasgow.